caspascual/caspascual.github.io/essays/uiframeworks.md

 ## Worth It?

-I’ve said already, once you get past that learning curve UI Frameworks are absolutely worth the pain and struggle to learn.
+As I’ve said already, once you get past that learning curve UI Frameworks are absolutely worth the pain and struggle to learn.
 The UI Framework will do the CSS heavy lifting for you.
 All you have to worry about are some minor details that can be easily fixed.
 For a software engineer, if your employer wants you to create a beautiful website quickly, a UI Framework is definitely the way to go.
 It might even be faster for you to learn an entirely new UI Framework to make a website than with raw HTML and CSS only from the start.
 Unless you are an absolute pro at raw HTML and CSS, the investment of time and frustration to learning a UI Framework will be worth the end result.
 It's a timely investment but high reward.